Here are the top 10 King Cobra Facts For Kids which will provide you with a brief overview of this amazing snake.

 - King cobras are also found in the Philippines.

-- They have about the same size, weight, and appearance to the king cobras found in other countries.
+- They have about the same size, weight, and appearance as the king cobras found in other countries.

 Albino King Cobra – White King Cobra